restatedev/documentation/docs/typescript-sdk/side-effects.md

 The side effect function is retried until it returns true or until it throws an error.

 Between retries, the call this function will do a suspendable Restate sleep.
-The sleep time starts with the 'initialDelayMs' value and doubles on each retry, up to a maximum of maxDelayMs.
+The sleep time starts with the `initialDelayMs` value and doubles on each retry, up to a maximum of `maxDelayMs`.

-The returned Promise will be resolved successfully once the side effect actions completes successfully and will be rejected with an error if the side effect function throws an error or the maximum number of retries (as specified by 'maxRetries') is exhausted.
+The returned Promise will be resolved successfully once the side effect actions completes successfully and will be rejected with an error if the side effect function throws an error or the maximum number of retries (as specified by `maxRetries`) is exhausted.

 ```typescript
 const ctx = restate.useContext(this);